SPoVi/My_Python/HackerRank/README.md

 - __Find median__: Mock test 1.
 Find the median of array of integers.

 - __Lonely integer__: Given an array of integers, where all elements but one occur twice, find the unique element.

+- __Diagonal difference__: Given a square matrix, calculate the absolute difference between the sums of its diagonals.